-The Cut staff has compiled a list of some of our go-to cookbooks.
-If you can order them from your local bookstore, even better!
-Channel your inner Ina Garten.
+Below, the Cut staff has compiled a list of some of our go-to cookbooks for every type of chef, diet, and skill level.
+Keep reading to channel your inner Ina Garten.

 Bond With Chrissy Teigen!

-I’ve poured my quarantine solace into cooking and baking so far, and while I’ve been leaning heavily on Bon Appétit for ideas and recipes, I’ve also been leaning on my girl Chrissy Teigen, who really knows her shit.
+I’ve been leaning on my girl Chrissy Teigen, who really knows her shit.
 I adore her two cookbooks, Cravings, because they incorporate her sense of humor and matter-of-fact attitude into cooking.
 You get simple, easy recipes that don’t need a ton of fancy ingredients — and above all are beyond delicious.
 May I recommend the seared steak with spicy garlic-miso butter with asparagus?
-It’s incredible, and you’ll want to eat the miso butter on absolutely everything possible. —Kerensa Cadenas, senior editor
+It’s incredible, and you’ll want to eat the miso butter on absolutely everything possible. — Kerensa Cadenas, senior editor

 I’ve made two roast chickens in the last week.
 One was Susie Theodorou’s Mediterranean cookbook.
 She has an insanely easy slow-roasted lemon-and-garlic chicken that is super-delicious.
-It’s basic, clean, and it’ll last you two to three days if you are self-isolating.
 And if you are feeling more experimental, try making Carla Lalli Music’s rack-roasted chicken with gravy potatoes.
 The chicken sits on the rack roasting while the potatoes are under the rack roasting in the juices.
 You’ll cook it almost twice as long as Theodorou’s recipe, but it’s super-comforting and you’ll have leftovers for days.
-Plus, you’ll feel like a cooking master afterward. —Liane Radel, senior photo editor
+Plus you’ll feel like a cooking master afterward. — Liane Radel, senior photo editor

-To me, pasta is not only the most comforting food to eat, but also the most comforting food to cook.
+To me, pasta is not only the most comforting food to eat but also the most comforting food to cook.
 It’s easy and unfussy and usually just involves letting a pot of sauce simmer on the stove for a while.
-My favorite pasta cookbook is Essentials of Classic Italian Cooking by Marcella Hazan.
-Her recipe for tomato sauce, which calls for a can of tomatoes, half a stick of butter, and an onion, is, in my opinion, the perfect quarantine meal.
+My favorite pasta cookbook is Essentials of Classic Italian Cooking, by Marcella Hazan.
 If you’re in the mood for something more ambitious, I recommend her Bolognese.
-It requires three hours of simmering, but it’s worth it. —Erica Schwiegershausen, editor
+It requires three hours of simmering, but it’s worth it. — Erica Schwiegershausen, editor

 Feed Your Mind, Too